Leaderboard

 1 point

-GE 1st. by +.75 Visual/Guard 2nd. - .20 Music 1st place tie with the BD Beat the BD by .55 for first.
+25. GE 1st. by +.75 Visual/Guard 2nd. - .20 Music 1st place tie with the BD Beat the BD by .55 for first.
 The adults might have given the mm a great show to perform and a nice gap in GE scores, but the mm had to execute it.
 Of the ten captions, they had six firsts, three seconds, and one third.
 The second and third place caption gaps added up to only .6 behind the first place corps.
-Seems to me G that that corps was pretty strong as has been other corps that didn’t even win.1 point
+Seems to me G that that corps was pretty strong as has been other corps that didn’t even win.

-Well, all theory of course but multifactorial.
+26. Well, all theory of course but multifactorial.
 1. The challenge of maintaining the Scouts tradition while adapting to the quickness of change in DCI 2.
 The pressure to make the corps coed 3.
-The challenge of maintaining the Scout brand of masculinity and aggression in an all male corps in the current environment where masculinity is criticized DP does not have an easy job- yet, I respect his effort and donate to the corps1 point
+The challenge of maintaining the Scout brand of masculinity and aggression in an all male corps in the current environment where masculinity is criticized DP does not have an easy job- yet, I respect his effort and donate to the corps

-The staff is just not getting it done, but can then?
+28. The staff is just not getting it done, but can then?
 Rather, can Regiment pay for staff that can get it done?
 I don't think so.
 When I think about it, in the late 80s, we had what 12-16 total staff members?
 I was just on Vanguard's website.
 They have 79 staff members this year.
 SEVENTY NINE.
 That is insane.
 No wonders corps like Madison and Regiment can't keep up.
-How is that sustainable.0 points
+How is that sustainable.

 This leaderboard is set to Chicago/GMT-05:00